TaitoUnited/wordpress-template/README.md

 [//]: # (TEMPLATE NOTE START)

-wordpress-template is a project template for WordPress sites.
+Wordpress-template is a project template for WordPress sites.
 Create a new project from this template by running `taito template create: wordpress-template`.

 [//]: # (TEMPLATE NOTE END)